Courage: Implicit Theories of Courage

 With these four components, they were able to define courage as:

 a willful, intentional act, executed after mindful deliberation, involving objective substantial risk to the actor, primarily motivated to bring about a noble good or worthy end, despite, perhaps, the presence of the emotion of fear.

 To further the discussion of the implicit theories of courage, the researchers stated that future research could consider looking into the concept of courage and fear and how individual's might feel fear, overcome it and act, and act despite it.

 "Clinical courage"

 The term "clinical courage" came to light in relation to modern medicine in the 2000s, mostly in relation to the practice of medicine in remote or resource-limited settings.
 It has been described as the practice of medicine outside of a clinician's usual scope of practice, or relevant clinical guidelines, in order to provide essential medical care, where no alternative exists.
 It has been specifically discussed in relation to rural generalists, paramedics, general practitioners, and rural medicine.
 The opposing theory is that of "clinical recklessness", in which the actions of a clinician in stepping outside of their competence results in unprofessional behaviour, which exposes patients to risk or harm.

 Society and symbolism

 One symbol often associated with courage is the lion.
-It is sometimes seen in the Catholic Church as a depiction of Christ's triumph over sin.
-It also is a symbol in some cultures as a savior of the people who live in a community with sin and corruption.